LGBTQ refugees and asylum seekers in Canada: The refugee narrative and identity

 Current research also indicates a need for a more flexible understanding of sexual narratives and sexual minority groups.
-The research further suggests that the understanding of GSM and LGBT refugee experience still comes from a binary and linear understanding of how to be GSM and LGBT that has encompassed the Western idea of what it means to be "gay" in Canada.
-The Western understanding of the GSM and LGBT experience has been focused on a chronological recognition where the individual discovers that they are LGBT and the performance of that identity then remains constant in a chronological fashion.
+The research further suggests that the understanding of GSM and LGBTQ refugee experience still comes from a binary and linear understanding of how to be GSM and LGBTQ that has encompassed the Western idea of what it means to be "gay" in Canada.
+The Western understanding of the GSM and LGBTQ experience has been focused on a chronological recognition where the individual discovers that they are LGBTQ and the performance of that identity then remains constant in a chronological fashion.
 David A. B. Murray argues that this is often exhibited through chronological questions.
-The progress of recognizing one’s ideas begins in childhood and background, then sexual experiences and desires during adolescence and adulthood prior to their migration.
-This LGBT identity favours the binary approach of being male or female, and attracted to males or females.
+The progress of recognizing one's ideas begins in childhood and background, then sexual experiences and desires during adolescence and adulthood prior to their migration.
+This LGBTQ identity favours the binary approach of being male or female, and attracted to males or females.
 The refugee narrative expected by the government of the refugee experience is taught and absorbed to the incoming refugees to increase their chances of success in navigating the refugee process.
 Many applicants join social groups in efforts to increase their authenticity of their identity during the application process to visibly demonstrate their sexual identity and to help deal with the stress of the process.
-The process for the refugee application and gaining refugee status is the same for all LGBT refugees and through sharing their experiences it can increase their chances for success.
+The process for the refugee application and gaining refugee status is the same for all LGBTQ refugees and through sharing their experiences it can increase their chances for success.
 This can cause suspicion among other applicants as their stories can sound similar.
-The Western narrative emphasizes the linear process of discovering the refugee’s sexual identity, where their background and childhood experiences leads to the recognition during adolescence and adulthood.
+The Western narrative emphasizes the linear process of discovering the refugee's sexual identity, where their background and childhood experiences leads to the recognition during adolescence and adulthood.
 It is expected by officials that friends and family would be familiar with the individual's sexual orientation—during the process, friends and family can be contacted to authenticate their preferences.
 In some cases, when friends and family are not familiar with the individual's orientation, it can increase the risk of the refugee request being denied.